lancer2672/Dadelion/README.md

 ## Project Status

 This project is currently in development.

+- Migrate from monolith architecture to microservice architecture.

-Functionality to display position of users on Google Maps and track it in real-time is in progress
+- Implement functionality to display position of users on Google Maps and track it in real-time is in progress

 ## Features